 We've added four new workshops in 2026!
-Each has a specific date AND ALSO we can schedule additional dates by request.
-So if the dates listed below don't work for you, contact us (ancientspringfarm@protonmail.com or 336-639-4314) to schedule a private workshop (minimum 2 people, maximum 8 people).
+Each has/had specific dates AND ALSO we love to schedule additional dates by request once those specific dates are past (and deleted) so contact us (ancientspringfarm@protonmail.com or 336-639-4314) to schedule a private workshop (minimum 2 people, maximum 8 people).
 Workshop prices, registration deadlines, and other info are listed after descriptions.

-To reserve spots for a workshop, pay us through Venmo using the QR code at the bottom of this page and include the name of the workshop and number of people in your payment notes.
-Contact us with any questions or issues.
-Registration payments are refundable until 8 pm on the registration deadline.
+To reserve spots for a workshop, contact us via email (ancientspringfarm@protonmail.com) or phone (336-639-4314).
+We love advanced payments through Venmo using the QR code at the bottom of this page (include the name of the workshop and number of people in your payment notes) and can also do Venmo or take cash at the start of the workshop.
+Contact us with any questions or issues!

 Beauty is all around us.
 We just have to see it!
 The farm yields all different kinds of decorative plant materials, feathers, and other design elements.
 Come make a decorative wreath with us using available materials of your choice!
 Don't think you're very artsy?
 We can help you find your style, color, and balance.
 We already have a lot of dried materials and feathers to work with but we can also have fun walking the farm to see what additional materials we can find.

-January 17, 2026 10 am to noon $35 per person.
+$35 per person.
 Price includes supplies for making one wreath.
 Up to 2 hours.
-Register by January 15.

 Love eggs and want to produce your own?
 Captivated by chickens but don't know how to care for them?
 Come to the farm to learn!
 We'll talk about chicken breeds, behavior, chicks versus pullets, coop and run size and design, free-range versus contained, best care practices, basic health, wellness, first aid, and more - all with an eye toward keeping costs down.
 Of course you'll also get to meet the ladies and gent and tour their homes!